Norwegian Wood

 with an almost full white moon.
 The lights of Shinjuku glowed to the

 right, Ikebukuro to the left.
-Car headlights flowed in brilliant streams
+Car headlights flowed in brilliant

 from one pool of light to the other.
 A dull roar of jumbled sounds